PrzemekPolak/Zombie-apocalypse-simulator-php-laravel/README.md

 ## Installation

+You need to copy .env.example to .env file in project root directory (directory with docker-compose.yml)

 Install project with docker, in application home directory, where Dockerfile is located use command below to build application that consist of apache container and postgresql container